Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 ### Cleaning
 Don't forget to clean your harmonica from time to time.
 You can either run water through the holes (if it's not made of wood) or take it apart for a thorough cleaning.
 It helps to brush your teeth before you play.
-Strange, there's a piece of chicken on my reed.
+That's strange, there's a piece of chicken on my reed.

 &nbsp;